teltek/PumukitExpiredVideoBundle/README.md

 Installation Guide
 ==================

-*This page is updated to the PuMuKIT 2.1.0*
+*This page is updated to the PuMuKIT 2.1.0 or higher *

 Before installing any bundle is necessary to login to your GitHub account.
 You have different ways of doing it.
 We recommend to use: